antarctica/ansible-postgresql-server/README.md

 ## Overview

-* Installs main and contrib PostgreSQL packages with python bindings required by ansible.
+* Installs *main* and *contrib* PostgreSQL packages with python bindings required by Ansible.
-* Configures accounts for local users (controller and app) with superadmin and no permissions respectively.
+* Configures accounts for local users (controller and app) with super-admin and no permissions respectively.
 * Optionally this role can create an 'app' database assigned to the app PostgreSQL user.

 ## Availability